Informal Workers Programme

 Supporting Partner for Thailand Informal Workers Programme

-Following the successful implementation of the Informal Workers Programme in Thailand, PATA is extending the programme in Indonesia with the support of Visa.
-The Informal Workers Programme in Indonesia will be facilitated by PATA member Wise Steps Consulting in Bali and Jakarta in April and May 2023.
-The training will cover the following topics:
+Following the successful implementation of the Informal Workers Programme in Thailand, PATA extended the initiative in Indonesia with the support of Visa.
+The Informal Workers Programme in Indonesia was facilitated by PATA member Wise Steps Consulting from March to June 2023 and welcomed a total of 502 informal workers, with 284 participants attending the training in Bali and 218 in Jakarta.

 Supporting Partner for Indonesia Informal Workers Programme